 Colin's CAPE Crew

-By supporting Colin’s CAPE crew in the Eversource Walk for Boston Children’s Hospital, you will be supporting the families with loved ones in the C.A.P.E. program.
-You will be ensuring that children, like our son, Colin, continue to thrive at home and that C.A.P.E families' hallways continue to echo with the laughter of children playing with their siblings.
+This year, we invite you to help children thrive at home with their families.
+By supporting Colin’s CAPE crew in the Eversource Walk for Boston Children’s Hospital, you will be supporting the families in with loved one in the CAPE program.
+You will be ensuring that C.A.P.E. hallways echo with the laughter of children playing with their siblings.